PhantomCybernetics/phntm_bridge/README.md

 # Install

-### Make sure your Root SSL Certificates are up to date
+### Make sure your root SSL Certificates are up to date

 ```bash
 sudo apt update